 The Spitzer School is committed to providing a well-rounded education, cultivating critical thinking and speculation while rigorously preparing students for the professional opportunities available in metropolitan New York and beyond.
 The majority of members of the design faculty are licensed professional who bridge academia and practice, exposing students to the ways in which real-world considerations impact design thinking.
 Visiting faculty, studio critics, and special guest lecturers provide regular professional insights and contacts, as do the full-time faculty and adjuncts.
-The school also has close ties to important professional and cultural organizations such as the Center for Architecture, ASLA-NY, AIA, Open House New York, Archtober, and the Van Alen Institute as well as the CCNY Architecture Alumni Group.
+The school also has close ties to important professional and cultural organizations such as the Center for Architecture, ASLA-NY, AIA, the Architectural League, Open House New York, Archtober, and the Van Alen Institute as well as the CCNY Architecture Alumni Group.

 Professional practice, technical classes, and electives prepare students for a diverse array of employment opportunities in private and public sector design and planning offices, NGOs, and advanced academic work.
 Below are examples of ways the school supports professional development both in and outside the classroom.